johnwcowan/r7rs-work/DictionaryInterfaces.md

 ## Abstract

-A dictionary interface (''dictint'') is an object of a disjoint type that allows a procedure to manipulate an object that maps keys to values without having to know exactly how the object is implemented.
+A dictionary interface (*dictint*) is an object of a disjoint type that allows a procedure to manipulate an object that maps keys to values without having to know exactly how the object is implemented.
-Such an object is called a dictionary (''dict'') in this SRFI, and there is one dictint for each type of dict.
+Such an object is called a dictionary (*dict*) in this SRFI, and there is one dictint for each type of dict.

 This SRFI provides